 In Fall 2006, conversations began between a small group of key stakeholders at the University of Washington, Seattle International Foundation and Washington State University.
 These conversations centered on the resources in Washington state that contribute to global development.
 Early efforts focused on research and bringing together experts and practitioners.
-The work concentrated on the issues of health, economic development and poverty alleviation, the environment and global learning.
+The initial work concentrated on the issues of health, economic development and poverty alleviation, the environment and global learning.

 It quickly became clear there was an emerging global development sector in the state of Washington.
 In Summer 2007, Global Washington held a forum to bring together stakeholders from across issue areas and sectors.
 One outcome mandated by the forum was the organization now known as Global Washington.